getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 Sentry uses one or more "fingerprints" to decide how to group errors into issues.

-For some very advanced use cases, you can override the Sentry defaut grouping using the `fingerprint`attribute.
+For some very advanced use cases, you can override the Sentry defaut grouping using the `fingerprint` attribute.
 In supported SDKs, this attribute can be passed with the event information, and should be an array of strings.

-If you wish to append information, thus making the grouping slightly less aggressive, you can do that as well by adding the special string `{{ default }}` as one of the items.
+If you wish to append information, thus making the grouping slightly less aggressive, you can do that as well by adding the special string `{ { default } }` as one of the items.

+For more information, checkout [aggregate errors with custom fingerprints](https://blog.sentry.io/2018/01/18/setting-up-custom-fingerprints).

 &nbsp;
 ### Minimal Example